BadgerBadgerBadgerBadger/BadgerBadgerBadgerBadger.github.io/posts/misc/2021-03-05-yet-another-mtls-tutorial.md

 keyFile = "/path/to/mtls-tut/server.mtls-tut.local.key"
 ```

-We added our server cert and key to traeifk's TLS Certificate store.
+We added our server cert and key to Traeifk's TLS Certificate store.
 Now Traefik won't have to rely on its default certificate and can serve up ours, instead.

 Now let's try curling again:
 ```bash